Davidutro/Resume/resume.md

 # David Utrobin

 Hi there!
-I'm a communications and operations professional with several years of experience and a passion for improving organizations that produce powerful products.I've worked in academia, ecommerce, and crypto.
+I'm a communications and operations professional with several years of experience and a passion for improving organizations that produce powerful products.
+I've worked in academia, ecommerce, and crypto.

 - [Email](david.utro@gmail.com)
 - [GitHub](https://github.com/Davidutro)